The form allows you to enter the data for the observation's date, time and location.

 The form allows two different entry methods for each of Longitude and Latitude.
 You can enter each as a number with (A) Degrees, a decimal point and decimals (for example, 91.2152778), or as (B) Degrees, Minutes, Seconds (for example, 91 12 55 in three separate form fields).
 Use either the (A) or (B) line for Longitude and Latitude but not both; the program will note an error if you use both forms.

 If you're just trying to answer some simple visual astronomy questions ("What's the bright object in the East before dawn?" or "Which of those bright objects in the Southwest sky is Jupiter?"), you only need to specify the nearest degree (or even the nearest ten degrees) of longitude and latitude.
-If you're trying to place the solar system objects on a star chart, you should be more precise.
+If you're trying to place the solar system objects on a star atlas, you should be more precise.

 To determine your Longitude and Latitude: